ECK0320/SnowballAssociates/content/works/light_format/2025/250319_InvestmentMemo_Underweight_PWR-US.md

 ### Three Pillars of the Thesis
 #### Pillar 1: Market-level Overextension Creates Fragility
 The U.S. stock market, both the S&P 500 and Nasdaq 100, has advanced for 25 consecutive months without a drawdown greater than 15%.
 This rare rally has fostered investor complacency.
 In such an environment, assets like PWR---whose valuation leans heavily on future growth narratives despite its large-scale infrastructure and utility profile---can overreact to even minor shifts in market sentiment or macro conditions; its 3-year adjusted beta stands at 1.12 (as of Feb 22, 2025).
-If the last week's 2.26% drop in NDX---<span class="append">from 22,176.01p to 21,614.08p</span>---signals the beginning of the long-overdue major correction, my technical analysis projects NDX---<span class="append">with an upper bound ranging between 22,124.05p and 22,619.95p</span>---to experience a significant downturn, potentially reaching 16,573.34p.
-This represents an additional downside of approximately 23% from the Friday's close of 21,614.08p.
+If the last week's 2.26% drop in NDX signals the beginning of the long-overdue major correction, my technical analysis projects NDX to experience a significant downturn, potentially an additional downside of approximately 23% from the Friday's close of 21,614.08p.
+The detailed ranges are in [Appendix](#technical-analysis-elliot-wave-theory).

 #### Pillar 2: Stock-specific Overvaluation
 At a PEG of 1.97x and a 28% P/E premium to its peers, PWR leaves little margin for execution risk.
 Even when applying my most bullish growth projections and granting a further 20% forward P/E premium, both trailing and forward prices remain difficult to justify, underscoring the disconnect between market price and fundamentals.